 Matthew P. Frosch, MD, PhD

-In a recent clinicopathologic study, we have found that this latter presentation is associated with the presence of an inflammatory response, often containing giant cells.
-This subset of patients can have dramatic recoveries of cognitive function after immunosuppressive therapy.
-For these reasons, we are interested in learning what the sequence of events is by which the A-beta is deposited in blood vessels, what factors determine the distribution of involvement, what the consequences are for the cells of the vessel and how this material can respond to therapeutic interventions focused on Ab currently in clinical trials.
+We are interested in the sequence of events by which Ab is deposited in blood vessels, what factors determine the distribution of involvement, what the consequences are for the cells of the vessel and how this material can respond to therapeutic interventions focused on Ab currently in clinical trials.
 For in vivo studies, we use serial multiphoton imaging with specific probes

 Request a list of currently open positions at MIND email@example.com.

 Apply for temporary positions (summer interns) through the Mass General Careers Web site.
 Search for all opportunities using ID# 2200484.